 A set of materials to support the development of new tobacco control alliances and provide information for those planning to renew or refresh their alliance.
 Setting up a Local Tobacco Control Alliance This document aims both to support the development of new tobacco control alliances and provide information for those planning to renew or refresh […]Read More

 Click on the links below to download short briefings (pdf) for councillors on key issues in tobacco policy.
 Each briefing sets out the problem and points towards action councils can take to put things right.
 Making the case for local tobacco control.
-This short briefing provides local councillors with the information they need about why […]Read More
+This short briefing summarises for councillors the key reasons why local authorities should […]Read More